Praneetha-as29/Raritone-AIML-Internship/README.md

 https://github.com/TokaPriyanka/Raritone_project

-This repository contains my individual internship work, research, documentation, implementation planning, datasets, and AI/ML contributions.
-The complete production project is maintained in the official team repository linked above.
+This repository represents my individual contributions as part of Team 1 (AI/ML) during the Raritone Summer Internship 2026.
+It includes the AI Product Assistant module assigned to me, featuring AI-powered Product Title, Product Description, SEO Keyword, and Product Tag Generation, along with supporting documentation and implementation.
+The complete collaborative project is maintained in the official team lead's repository linked above.

 ---